fabsenet/blog_en/source/_posts/2017/04-10-biztalk-could-not-enlist-send-port.md

 # Solution

-If you can, then rollback the last changes in your bindings file.
+If you have proper source control running for you, then just rollback the last changes in your bindings file.
 I was too lazy and made two regex replacements:

 - replace `<Filter>\s+` with `<Filter>`
 - replace `\s+</Filter>` with `</Filter>`